Men's Hair Loss

 Men's hair loss baldness or thinning hair cause are concerns for both young men and mature men.
 Most men and women experience some form of hair loss baldness or thinning hair during their life.
-Some men and women start losing hair by showing thinning hair all around the scalp, while others develop a slight hair loss as a bald spot at a specific area.
+Some men and women start losing hair by showing thinning hair all around the scalp, while others develop a slight hair loss as a bald spot at a particular area.
 Some individuals have complete hair loss or total baldness within a short time.

 What is normal hair loss?

 Most men experience at least some degree of hair loss in their lifetime, with the numbers increasing continuously with age.
 By their late 20’s, approximately 12% of men experience some hair loss.
 By the time a man is in his 50s, he has a greater than 50% chance showing some genetic baldness.
-Because medical condition hair loss can mimic the diffuse pattern seen in genetic hair loss, a careful diagnostic evaluation is important.
+Because medical condition hair loss can mimic the diffuse pattern seen in genetic hair loss, a careful diagnostic evaluation is necessary.

-What Is Male Pattern Baldness (androgenic alopecia)?
+What is Male Pattern Baldness (androgenic alopecia)?

 ANDROGENETIC ALOPECIA is the medical term for either male or female hair loss and baldness.
 It represents close to 95% of all men's hair loss.
-Androgenetic, from ANDROGEN. referring to the various hormones that control the development of masculine characteristics such as testosterone.
+Androgenetic, from ANDROGEN.
+Referring to the various hormones that control the development of masculine characteristics such as testosterone.
 GENETIC, the inheritance of genes from either mother or father's side of the family.

 - Male-Pattern baldness is the most common cause of hair loss for both men and women.